Thorstein Veblen: Legacy

 Veblen is regarded as one of the co-founders of the American school of institutional economics, alongside John R. Commons and Wesley Clair Mitchell.
 Economists who adhere to this school organize themselves in the Association for Institutional Economics (AFIT).
 The Association for Evolutionary Economics (AFEE) gives an annual Veblen-Commons award for work in Institutional Economics and publishes the Journal of Economic Issues.
 Some unaligned practitioners include theorists of the concept of "differential accumulation."

 Veblen's work has remained relevant for more reasons than the phrase "conspicuous consumption."
 His evolutionary approach to the study of economic systems is again gaining traction and his model of recurring conflict between the existing order and new ways can be of value in understanding the new global economy.
 In this sense some authors have recently compared the Gilded Age, studied by Veblen, with the New Gilded Age and the contemporary processes of refeudalization, arguing for a new global leisure class and distinctive luxury consumption.

 Veblen has been cited in the writings of feminist economists.
-Veblen believed that women have no endowments and that the behavior of women instead reflects the social norms of their time and place.
-Veblen theorized that women in the industrial age remained victims of their "barbarian status".
-That has, in hindsight, made Veblen a forerunner of modern feminism.
+Veblen refused to accept the traditional view of the role and function of women.
+He theorized that women in the industrial age remained victims of their "barbarian status".
+This has, in hindsight, made Veblen a forerunner of modern feminism.